Victor Kiernan: Intellectual legacy

-Kiernan made immense contributions to the post-war flowering of British Marxist historiography that transformed the understanding of social history.
+Kiernan made contributions to the post-war flowering of British Marxist historiography that transformed the understanding of social history.
 Seeking escape paths from a congealing Stalinism, this intellectual movement grew from several figures among them - E.P.
 Thompson, Christopher Hill, Rodney Hilton, Kiernan and Eric Hobsbawm.
 Brash and confident in wielding the best of the British Left's cultural arsenal, they welcomed open-ended dialogue with non-Marxist traditions.
-Some of this dialogue was on display in the journal Past & Present, a journal of social history that became the most prestigious in the English-speaking world.
+Some of this dialogue was on display in the journal Past & Present, a journal of social history.

 Kiernan wrote a major essay in 1952 for the first issue of the journal ("Evangelicalism and the French Revolution"), produced several landmark articles, and later served on its editorial board from 1973 to 1983.
 He also contributed to New Left Review throughout the journal's transitions.

 While Thompson, Hill and Hilton were rooted in English social history, Kiernan and Hobsbawm practised a historical craft with more global aspirations.
 Kiernan's distinctive contributions included the study of elites in history, the mythologies of imperialism, the folklore of capitalism and conservatism, and literature and social change.